meleu/dg/src/site/notes/notes/TDD-Refactoring literature.md

 # TDD/Refactoring literature

-I'm interested in being specialized in refactoring.
+While reading [[notes/books/clean-agile/Desenvolvimento Agil Limpo|Desenvolvimento Agil Limpo]] I became interested in a deep dive in refactoring.
 It requires a strong knowledge about TDD.

-In this note I'm trying to list the fundamental books about these topics.
+In this note I'm trying to list some fundamental books about these topics.

 ## must read